-Our Vision is founded on the advantages of growing up multilingual and promoting a community of bilingualism.
-We believe that children learn languages easily early in life, and knowing a second language is a huge advantage later in life.
-BCA is committed to providing children with an environment that fosters enthusiasm for learning and language acquisition in a hands-on, child centered, culturally rich environment.
-BCA's developmentally appropriate Dual language & immersion (English-Spanish) curriculum will help develop school readiness, exposure to cultural diversity, self awareness, and social and emotional well-being so that preschool children can feel capable, connected, important and independent.
-BCA's dedication to children extends to school-age learners who are at a perfect age to enrich their lives through language and cultural learning in order to build a community of learners, which extends beyond the world they know.
+Our vision is rooted in the benefits of a multilingual upbringing and the promotion of bilingualism within our community.
+We believe that children have a natural aptitude for language acquisition, and being bilingual provides tremendous advantages in the future.
+BCA is dedicated to creating an environment that inspires a love for learning and language acquisition, incorporating hands-on, child-centered, and culturally enriching experiences.
+Our developmentally appropriate dual language and immersion (English-Spanish) curriculum fosters school readiness, exposes children to cultural diversity, enhances self-awareness, and supports social and emotional well-being.
+We strive to empower our preschool children to feel capable, connected, important, and independent.
+BCA's dedication to children extends to school-age learners as well, as they are at an ideal stage to continue enriching their lives through language and cultural learning, building a community of lifelong learners that extends beyond their immediate surroundings.